igormatyushkin014/Wordy-for-Android/README.md

 `TextCase` is used as a setting for `CaseEffect` instance.
 Available values are:

-- `ALL_UPPER` - Makes the entire text uppercased.
+- `ALL_UPPER`: Makes the entire text uppercased.
-- `ALL_LOWER` - Makes the entire text lowercased.
+- `ALL_LOWER`: Makes the entire text lowercased.
-- `FIRST_UPPER_NEXT_LOWER` - First symbol is uppercased, other text is lowercased.
+- `FIRST_UPPER_NEXT_LOWER`: First symbol is uppercased, other text is lowercased.
-- `FIRST_LOWER_NEXT_UPPER` - First symbol is lowercased, other text is uppercased.
+- `FIRST_LOWER_NEXT_UPPER`: First symbol is lowercased, other text is uppercased.
-- `ALTERNATING_FIRST_UPPER_CASE` - Odd symbols are uppercased, even symbols are lowercased.
+- `ALTERNATING_FIRST_UPPER_CASE`: Odd symbols are uppercased, even symbols are lowercased.
-- `ALTERNATING_FIRST_LOWER_CASE` - Odd symbols are lowercased, even symbols are uppercased.
+- `ALTERNATING_FIRST_LOWER_CASE`: Odd symbols are lowercased, even symbols are uppercased.

 ### Text Rotation